edgedb/easy-edgedb/chapter10/index.md

 You can use the keyword `WITH` to import modules too.
 In the example above we used two functions from EdgeDB's `math` module: `math::mean()` and `math::stddev()`.
 Just writing `mean()` and `stddev()` would produce this error:

 ```
-ERROR: InvalidReferenceError: function 'mean' does not exist
+ERROR: InvalidReferenceError: function 'default::mean' does not exist
 ```

 If you don't want to write the module name every time you can just import the module after `WITH`.
 Let's slip that into the query we just used.
 See if you can see what's changed: